Learn how to make your own chair cushions using this method to make this gorgeous DIY french tufted cushion.

 Come along with me and I will show you step by step how to make a DIY french tufted cushion for your home!

-Hubby built a bed-bench several weeks ago and I knew it was the perfect candidate for a cushion.
-I’ll share the bed-bench in another post but today I will focus on the french tufted cushion.
+Hubby built a bed-bench several weeks ago and I knew it was the perfect candidate for a DIY chair cushion.
+I’ll share the bed bench in another post but today I will focus on the french tufted cushion.

 Ok, Ok, here’s a little sneaky peak of the bench we made from a twin-size bed!

-The bed-bench he built from a twin sized bed needed a cushion that measured 18″ x 38″.
-I already had a piece of foam from another project in approximately that size.
-I cut the foam to the measurement of the side of the cushion and the back of the cushion I needed with an electic knife.
+The bed bench he built from a twin-sized bed needed a chair seat that measured 18″ x 38″.
+I already had a piece of foam cushion from another project in approximately that size.
+I cut the foam to the measurement of the side of the cushion and the back of the cushion I needed with an electric knife.

-We won’t go over foam cutting or the fabric cutting in this tutorial.
+We won’t go over foam cutting or fabric cutting in this tutorial.
 I kinda figure if you are reading this post you are somewhat familiar with replacing old cushions or making a new cover for existing cushions.

 Let’s get stitching!